b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

   Configure a static IP address **on your PC's port** connected to CtrlX XF10 port to `192.168.28.201` with netmask `255.255.255.0`.

-  ***Important: ROS 2 DDS on the b»controlled box is configured to see only IP addresses `192.168.28.201` and `192.168.28.202`.
+  ***IMPORTANT: ROS 2 DDS on the b»controlled box is configured to see only IP addresses `192.168.28.201` and `192.168.28.202`.
 Ensure one is set for your PC and the other as this container IP.***

   #### for example, if these are the default and recommended IPs in the system: